dachad/tcpgoon/README.md

 * It will use goroutines to open a tcp connection and try to read from it
 * The tool will exit once all connections have been dialed (successfully or not)
-* Exit status different from 0 represent executions where all connections were not established successfully, facilitating the integration with test suites.
+* Exit status different from 0 represent executions where all connections were not established successfully, facilitating the integration in test suites.

 ## Usage